 Step 10: Higher above the eye, draw a long thick line for the eyebrow.
-The left side of the eyebrow should be thick and it should slope down to the lower, left side.
-The shape of the eyebrow should bend bit close to the right tip and the right tip should be thin and pointy.
+The left side of the eyebrow should be thick and it should slope up to the right, right side.
+The shape of the eyebrow should bend a bit near the middle.
+The right tip should be thin and pointy.

 Step 11: Using a pen or marker, carefully go over the lines to make your drawing permanent.
 When you ink the iris, DON’T trace over the line that’s inside the small glare circle.
 The insides of the glare circles should be blank.
 After the ink dries, get rid of every pencil mark with an eraser.

 Final Step: Color your drawing!
 This drawing was colored digitally using a gradient that goes from dark blue to light blue.
 The same can be achieved with color pencils, markers or crayons!
 Start coloring the eye dark blue at the top and then slowly and lightly transition to light blue at the bottom.
 You can also use dark brown at the top and light brown at the bottom for a brown eye.
 Using two colors gives the iris a more rounded feel.
 For a simpler drawing, just use a single color for the iris.

 That’s it!
 Keep practicing until you get the eye right.
 Draw it again and again using different colors and eventually you’ll get better!